Was this helpful?

-The golden cyber security rule is: use strong and unique passwords.
+The golden cyber security rule is: use uncrackable and complex passwords.
 But how many accounts do you have?
 Email, banking, social media accounts, streaming services, the list is endless.
-Memorizing complex and unique passwords for all the accounts is difficult, if not entirely impossible.
+Memorizing complex and strong passwords for all the accounts is difficult, if not entirely impossible.
 Gladly, there’s an easy solution for you – a secure password manager like Passwarden.
 It will remember everything for you and keep your data safe from any prying eyes.

 Never forget a single password again

-With Passwarden, you no longer need to remember dozens of passwords.
-Just add them to your secure Vault and access whenever you need, from any device.
+With Passwarden, you no longer need to remember dozens of uncrackable passwords.
+Just add them to your secure Vault and access them whenever you need them, from any device.

 Ditch the sticky notes and keep your data secure

 Don’t trust paper, trust Passwarden!
-Our password manager app not only stores your data, but also protects it.
+Our app not only stores your data but also protects it.
 Thanks to the client-side encryption using AES-256 and ЕС р-384 protocol, Passwarden is your first defense against getting hacked.
 Learn more about Passwarden security here.